xebiaww/immutable-meetup/introduction.md

 !SUB

-*Questions answered in this meetup: *
+*Question answered in this meetup: *

- - How do you easily deliver fully configured server images?
  - How do you configure an image without modifying it?